 The Papagayo Marina is home to arguably the largest roosterfish you can catch in the country.
 Other fish varieties such as tuna and sailfish can also be caught from its waters.

-Several Papagayo Marina day fishing trips in Costa Rica are hosted by local tour operators.
+Local tour operators host several Papagayo Marina day fishing trips in Costa Rica.

 Aside from the marina being one of the newest in the country, the location is also marketed as “Costa Rica’s first luxury marina.”